SuperXANA/MLPCiv/README.md

 clanky4 - MLP Civilization is Magic mod for historical basis

-2K Games and Firaix - Civilization IV for video game creation
+2K Games and Firais - Civilization IV for video game creation